ooker777/docs-1/docs/Github Publisher/Example/filepath_example.md

 > [!example] Removing a subpath
 > You can use the folder path modification to designate a subfolder as the "vault" for syncing the repository.
 > You need to set the `subpath` in entry and leave empty for the replacement.
+Don't forget to set the editing on `folder path`!
 > - You could plug in `vault/sub` as the path removed.
 > - The sync will flow `vault/sub` as `repo`.
 > - A file in `vault/sub/folderA` will be synced in `repo/folderA`